+The bonds from a single project in the portfolio are rated by us.
 None of the loans in the identified portfolio are rated by us.
 We will assign a credit estimate to all assets before such assets can be included in the portfolio.

-The portfolio has 28 loans across 26 projects only, and more than 70% of the portfolio comprises of projects which each constitute more than 3% of the portfolio at closing.
-The loans related to the largest credit estimates representing 30% of the pool will be subject to a two-notch haircut.
+The portfolio has 40 loans and bonds across 33 projects only, and around 70% of the portfolio comprises of projects which each constitute more than 3% of the portfolio at closing.
+The loans related to the largest credit estimates representing up to 30% of the pool will be subject to a two-notch haircut.

-This adjustment is primarily to account for the unmonitored nature of credit estimates (hence, credit estimates are subject to potentially higher volatility than ratings) and also the fact that credit estimates are typically assigned based on more limited information than for ratings.
+This two-notch haircut adjustment is primarily to account for the unmonitored nature of credit estimates (hence, credit estimates are subject to potentially higher volatility than ratings) and also the fact that credit estimates are typically assigned based on more limited information than for ratings.